AdobeDocs/developer-distribute/src/pages/guides/faq.md

 ```

 ### I work exclusively offline, or in a setting where access to the internet is extremely limited.
-Can I use scripts, plugins, extensions, or C++ plug-ins?
+Can I use scripts, plugins, extensions, or C++ plugins?
 How can I install all of the above without the Creative Cloud desktop app, or while offline?

-If you work offline, in a setting where access to the internet is extremely limited, or otherwise in another "Feature Restricted Licensing" Adobe installation environment where you do not install the Creative Cloud desktop app, you can still install and use scripts, plugins, extensions, or C++ plug-ins:
+If you work offline, in a setting where access to the internet is extremely limited, or otherwise in another "Feature Restricted Licensing" Adobe installation environment where you do not install the Creative Cloud desktop app, you can still install and use scripts, plugins, extensions, or C++ plugins:

 **Scripts**
 - Do not require CCD or the internet (typically).